20 Must-Visit Places to Travel in Summer in the USA

 source-theweststreet

-The town is very friendly.
-You can walk along the shore path for a nice view.
-It is the perfect place for a summer evening stroll.
+You can walk along the smooth shore path with your family for a nice ocean view.

 20. Cannon Beach, Oregon